Author-Date: Sample Citations

 Go to Notes and Bibliography: Sample Citations

 The following examples illustrate the author-date system.
 Each example of a reference list entry is accompanied by an example of a corresponding in-text citation.
-For more details and many more examples, see chapter 15 of The Chicago Manual of Style.
+For more details and many more examples, see chapters 13 and 14 of The Chicago Manual of Style.
 For examples of the same citations using the notes and bibliography system, follow the Notes and Bibliography link above.

 Book